 Our company’s anti-counterfeiting operations are driven by intelligence-led decisions to identify, prioritize and aggressively pursue criminal enterprises responsible for the manufacture and distribution of counterfeit and other illicit medications, and to identify and enable meaningful enforcement actions against those offenders.

-In 2016, the biggest risks to patient safety involved counterfeit versions of our company’s products sold in multiple countries, some involving the legitimate supply chain.
-Several incidents of both inter-market and intra-market diversion of our pharmaceutical products, and multiple cargo thefts and product thefts from MSD or third-party facilities, are also a concern.
+In 2017, the biggest risks to patient safety involved counterfeit versions of our company’s products sold in multiple countries, some involving the legitimate supply chain.
+Several incidents of both inter-market and intra-market diversion of our pharmaceutical products, and multiple cargo thefts and product thefts from MSD or third-party facilities, were also a concern.

-Global Security addressed 806 events in 66 countries in 2016 involving counterfeiting, diversion, product theft/loss (including cargo theft), tampering and brand security (non-company, unapproved generic products), which led to 249 arrests and the seizure of more than 66,000 units of counterfeit versions of company products.
+Global Security addressed approximately 1,000 events in a total of 79 countries in 2017 involving counterfeiting, diversion, product theft/loss (including cargo theft), tampering and brand security (non-company, unapproved generic products), which led to 108 arrests and the seizure of more than 25,000 units of counterfeit or illicit versions of company products.

 Another key aspect of investigations is the forensic analysis of suspect products.
 This forensic testing is aimed at concluding whether a suspect product is counterfeit, diverted, or otherwise illicit.
 Counterfeit products are characterized in order to gain further intelligence and understanding of the counterfeiters and the threats to public health.
 Our company also has forensic detection devices in the field to analyze and detect counterfeits in regions around the world.
 As counterfeiters improve their skills and techniques, our forensic scientists have pioneered the use of several analytical tools for pharmaceutical-counterfeits detection, and continue to explore new analytical tools that would increase their forensic testing capabilities.
 Lab findings are shared with regulatory and/or law enforcement agencies, and may be used to support subsequent enforcement actions and legal proceedings.
-There were 533 unique suspect samples received as evidence and prepared for forensic testing in relation to active events in 2016.
+There were approximately 1,425 unique suspect samples received as evidence and prepared for forensic testing in relation to active events in 2017, which represents almost a 300 percent increase in samples from 2016.

 To support and enable enforcement actions, we partner with law enforcement agencies to detect and respond to threats due to counterfeit products.
 This includes working with U.S. authorities on the importation of counterfeit pharmaceuticals and with EU authorities on the importation and/or trans-shipment of counterfeit pharmaceuticals through the EU.
 Working with customs authorities, we have helped identify high-risk ports, borders and postal depots, and have provided a framework of action for use by customs authorities to detect and respond to counterfeit activities.
 This training enables customs agents to identify suspicious pharmaceutical shipments and take appropriate actions to detain suspicious shipments and/or have suspect products analyzed.